json-stream

 For actually encoding and writing to the stream, json-stream

-still uses the standard library's json.dump()
+still uses the standard library's json.dump() function, but provides

-wrappers that adapt python generators into dict
+wrappers that adapt python generators into dict/list subclasses

-that json.dump()
+that json.dump() can use.

 The means that you do not have to generate all of your data upfront

-before calling json.dump()
+before calling json.dump().

 Usage

-to generate JSON data iteratively, you must first
+To use json-stream to generate JSON data iteratively, you must first

 write python generators (or use any other iterable).